davidrhoden/davidrhoden-basic-netlify/pages/forsale.md

 ---
 layout: layouts/contact.njk
-title: For Sale
+title: Art For Sale
 date: 2020-04-24
 permalink: /forsale/index.html
-navtitle: For Sale
 excerpt: These are the paintings and things I currently have for sale.
 eleventyNavigation:
-  key: For Sale
+  key: Art For Sale
   order: 6
 bodyClass: "forsale"